virtual-labs/exp-swe-solutions-iiith/experiment/theory.md

 # Theory

 ## Wave Equation
+In quantum mechanics, a small particle like elctron, is known to exist both as a particle and as a wave(wave particle duality).

-The wave equation describes the behavior of waves, including sound waves, light waves, and quantum mechanical waves.
-In quantum mechanics, the wave equation is known as the Schrödinger equation, which determines the allowed energy levels of a quantum system and the probability of finding a particle in a given state.
+The wave equation describes the movement of energy and is expressed in form of amplitude or energy with respect to location and time In quantum mechanics, the wave equation is known as the Schrödinger equation, which represents the probability of finding the particles in space.

-## Parameters

-- **Wave function (ψ):** Describes the quantum state of a particle and contains all the information about the system.
-- **Probability density (|ψ|^2):** The probability of finding a particle in a particular location, given by the square of the wave function's magnitude.
-- **Quantum number (n):** Determines the energy level and the shape of the wavefunction.

 ## Schrödinger Wave Equation